-Type 9G and 9H CPU modules are equipped with 10Base-T and 10Base-F Ethernet connectors.
-These connectors must be individually disconnected from the module before the it can be removed from the chassis.
+All CPU modules except the 9E are equipped with 10Base-T or 10Base-F Ethernet connectors.
+These connectors must be individually disconnected from the module before it can be removed from the chassis.

 The version 4.0 release of the C30 relay includes new hardware (CPU modules).
-The new CPU modules are specified with the following order codes: 9E, 9G, and 9H.
+The new CPU modules are specified with the following order codes: 9E, 9G, 9H, 9J, 9K, 9L, 9M, 9N, 9P, 9R.
+The new CT/VT modules are specified with the following order codes: .